 Action to take:

-Make sure to cordon off the area and neatly set up all equipment so that is isn’t a danger to the public.
+area and neatly set up all equipment so that is isn’t a danger to the public.

 Person/company responsible for action